 You must have a paid Creative Cloud membership or an eligible Typekit account to sync fonts to your desktop computer.

 Have questions about syncing fonts?
 Find answers in Add fonts from Typekit.

 You can add a watermarked image preview from the Adobe Stock website to any of your libraries.
 In Creative Cloud apps that support Libraries—Photoshop, Illustrator, InDesign, Premiere Pro, and After Effects—simply drag the watermarked stock image from the Libraries panel to your project.
 When you’re ready, you can also license the stock image from within the Libraries panel in the Creative Cloud desktop app.

-When you license an image, Creative Cloud apps that support library-linked assets—Photoshop, Illustrator, and InDesign—will automatically update all linked instances of the image to the licensed, high-resolution version without the watermark.
+When you license an image, Creative Cloud apps that support library-linked assets—Photoshop, Illustrator, and InDesign—automatically updates all linked instances of the image to the licensed, high-resolution version without the watermark.

 Creative Cloud Market is a collection of high-quality, curated content by creatives, for creatives.
 Creative Cloud subscribers can access assets from Market for free on desktop and mobile devices (via Creative Cloud connected apps), choosing from an incredible selection of vector graphics, icons, patterns, UI kits, and more.
 Creative Cloud subscribers can download up to 500 unique, royalty-free assets each month.
 This powerful new service lets creatives seamlessly find assets to build upon, manipulate, and modify to jumpstart their creative process.